-See these and other indicators in the report, Calibrating the Community.
+See these and other indicators in The Community Progress Report: Measuring the Wellbeing of Greater New Haven.

 What The Community Foundation is Doing